DillanThomas88/DillanThomas88/README.md

 Hey Everyone!

-   Take a look around, I love to share the projects I'm working on. if you'd like to collab on anything or would just like to connect, Hit me up with an email at dillanthomas88@gmail.com and I'll get back to you as soon as possible.
+   Take a look around, I love to share the projects I'm working on. if you'd like to collab on anything or would just like to connect, Hit me up with an email or with a message on LInkeIn and I'll get back to you as soon as possible.
 Cheers!

    [LinkedIn](https://www.linkedin.com/in/dillanthomasmansor/)

+   Email: dillanthomas88@gmail.com